Bryce Harper: 2015 season: First NL MVP

+Despite Harper's strong season, the Nationals finished in second in the NL East at 83–79, 7 games behind the Mets.

 2016 season

 On April 14, 2016, Harper hit his first career grand slam for his 100th career home run in a game against the Atlanta Braves.
 Three days later, he hit a home run for a fourth straight game, setting a new career streak for most consecutive games with a home run.
 He was named National League Player of the Week on April 18, after driving in 12 runs, tying a club record for home runs in consecutive games and becoming the eighth-youngest player in major league history to reach 100 home runs.

-On May 8, Harper was walked six times in a game against the Chicago Cubs, tying the MLB record for most walks in a game.
-Harper also reached base seven times (besides the six walks he was also hit by a pitch), becoming the first player in over 100 years to reach base seven times without recording an at-bat.
-In total, Harper was walked 13 times in the four-game series, setting a new MLB record for most walks in a series.
-On May 9, Harper was ejected from the dugout for yelling at home plate umpire Brian Knight when teammate Danny Espinosa was called out on strikes.
-Harper returned to the field to celebrate the win with his teammates and was caught shouting profanity towards Knight.
+On Mother's Day, May 8, Harper was walked six times in a game against the Chicago Cubs, tying the MLB record for most walks in a game.
+Harper reached base seven times that day (he was also hit by a pitch), becoming the first player in over 100 years to reach base seven times without recording an at-bat.
+He saw 27 pitches in total, and swung his pink Mother's Day bat at none of them, as the Cubs defeated the Nats 4–3 in 13 innings.
+Over the weekend four game series, Harper was walked 13 times, setting a new MLB record for most walks in a series.
+The following day, Harper was ejected from the dugout for yelling at home plate umpire Brian Knight when teammate Danny Espinosa was called out on strikes.
+Harper returned to the field to celebrate the 5–4 walk-off win over the Detroit Tigers with his teammates and was caught shouting profanity towards Knight.
 Two days later, Harper was given a one-game suspension and an undisclosed fine, but Harper appealed the same day.
 On May 14, Harper dropped his appeal and began serving the one-game suspension.
 In 147 games of 2016, Harper finished with a .243 batting average, 24 home runs, and 86 RBI.
 He also walked 108 times, and 20 of them were intentional that led MLB.

 The Nationals finished the season with a 95–67 record, clinching the NL East division, but lost to the Dodgers in the 2016 NLDS.